 A contingency system allows safe completion of a manoeuvre but may not be adequate for long-term use.

-Today it is clear that no global-coverage redundant, back-up or contingency positioning system is likely to be realised in the foreseeable future.
-This is not seen as a problem; the coastal and harbour phases of a voyage are where loss of GNSS position can affect safety and efficiency of navigation.
+Today, it is clear that no global-coverage redundant, back-up or contingency positioning system is likely to be realised in the near future.
+The coastal and harbour phases of a voyage are where loss of GNSS position can affect safety and efficiency of navigation.
 Coastal and harbour areas with heavy traffic or significant hazards are where IALA wishes to see globally harmonised services provided to vessels for backup or contingency.

 IALA’s current view is that the most promising candidate technology for providing globally-harmonised resilient positioning services in the coastal and harbour phases would be one or more of the following:

-Enhanced Radar/Racon absolute positioning;
+Enhanced Radar Positioning;

 eLoran;